PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-09 10:22:53
+Last updated: 2024-04-09 10:23:26
-Random Quote: Some of you cared.
-None of you cared enough. - Hannah Baker
+Random Quote: In all the world, violent men are the easiest to deal with. - Irene O'Donnell